 Industry-leading training with high pass rates

 Training with the ICAEW is of the highest quality.
-As the leading organisation for chartered accountants in England and Wales, the standard of our training programs is industry-leading.
+As the leading organisation for chartered accountants in England and Wales, the standard of our training programs is high.
 Along with quality training and education, the pass rate for apprentices remains high.

 Create a loyal workforce tailored to business needs